DataDog/hiring-engineers/answers.md

 A **service** is a (hopefully, logical) group of endpoints or jobs that make up a part of a scalable application.
 Services should be related sets of functions.

 A **resource** is just that - an asset that can be accessed or referenced by a *service* or other aspect of an application.
 Resources enable services to do their jobs.

+### Link

+[HERE](https://p.datadoghq.com/sb/g9guv517ual7vfmf-b35e0c83e408750a2e32a9c7347a580d) is a link to my main dashboard ("Dashboard 0") which shows a variety of measures over my hosts.

+# Final Question

+***Datadog has been used in a lot of creative ways in the past.
+We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!***

+***Is there anything creative you would use Datadog for?***

+I particularly like the idea of using DataDog to monitor IOT systems.
+As more and more devices are connected to the internet, the need for monitoring solutions will rise.
+I think DataDog has the potential to fit that bill.

+One example of an absolutely *GIANT* network of sensors/IOT devices comes from the aviation industry.
+In addition to collecting data from many public/partner sources, [FlightAware](https://flightaware.com/) operates a network of volunteers who [build](https://flightaware.com/adsb/piaware/build)/host ADS-B sensors.
+One example of a volunteer from my area (Boulder, CO) is [AirplaneNerd's sensor](https://flightaware.com/adsb/stats/user/AirplaneNerd#stats-120728).
+The sensor reports many different measurements in near-real-time.
+I think DataDog's APM capability is particularly well-suited to monitor complicated sensor systems (like the ADS-B sensor).

 # Conclusion